 Much to my surprise Dr. Arbuck and his assistant, Nicole, were convinced they could get me feeling better in about 2 months without narcotics.
 Dr. Arbuck promised it would not be easy and I would want to quit before those two months were over.
 He was right.
 I wanted to quit but more so, I wanted my life back!

-At Meridian Health Group they got me stabilized, put me on a maintenance plan, then started weaning me off the medications.
+At Meridian Health Group, now known as Indiana Poly Clinic (IPC), they got me stabilized, put me on a maintenance plan, then started weaning me off the medications.
 It is their goal to get each patient on as few drugs as possible with the most effective treatment outcome.
 They never looked at me like I was just overweight or a hypochondriac.
 Every person I met called me by my name and smiled with compassion.
+They treated me like I was a human being with feelings, a life, and a future.

 I eventually started working again and very gradually built my strength and stamina.
 Then I was able to return the favor by caring for my mother while she went through two knee replacements within 6 months of each other.
 I consider those three years to be sent from Heaven.
 I always thought my mother was my best friend; now I am sure of it.

-Spring 2011 I moved back home where I reside with my husband and youngest son.
-I have gone back to working as a massage therapist and am studying to become a Health Coach through the Institute for Integrative Nutrition.
+Spring 2011 I moved back to the westside of town where I reside with my youngest son.
+I went back to working as a massage therapist until I graduated from school and became a Holistic Health Counselor.